If You Want Sex To Last Longer, Try This

 Advertisement

-In fact, studies and averages are “a comparison trap,” says Megan Fleming, PhD, a sex and relationships counsellor who practices in New York.
+In fact, studies and averages are “a comparison trap,” says Megan Fleming, PhD, a sex and relationships counselor who practices in New York.
 “It’s really more about what works in your relationship.”

 Sex therapists generally consider someone with a penis to be experiencing premature ejaculation if they are ejaculating after less than two minutes of penetrative sex, Dr. Fleming says.
 The Mayo Clinic’s definition of premature ejaculation adds an important caveat: “Premature ejaculation occurs when a man ejaculates sooner during sexual intercourse than he or his partner would like.”
 If both partners are happy with how long sex is lasting, then it’s not something to be concerned about — there’s a lot more to sex than penetration, after all.
 “How much does [the partner] enjoy penetration?”
 Dr. Fleming asks.
 “Maybe they already had an orgasm first because of foreplay, oral, or manual stimulation.”